 Prof. Buether, there were times when the scientific study of colors occupied the great scholars: when Newton used lenses to break light down into individual colors and then reassemble it back to its initial colorlessness, this inspired Goethe to develop color theory – why is this still an important research topic today?

 Axel Buether: This interplay between the natural sciences and the humanities is even older.
-It was Newton who made the problem one of physics and optics.
-Goethe looked at it more psychologically.
-With his sensual and moral theory of color, he created the basis for the psychology of color, which is still of interest to us today.
-And even today, color still occupies all scientific fields from chemistry, biology and physics to philosophy and the psychology of perception.
-Goethe was absolutely right about the latter.
-Color has meaning for all perspectives of being human.
+It was Newton who framed the problem as one of physics and optics.
+Goethe approached it from a more psychological perspective.
+With his theory of color based on the senses and ethics, he laid the foundation for the psychology of color, which remains relevant to us today.
+And even today, color continues to engage all scientific fields, from chemistry, biology, and physics to philosophy and the psychology of perception.
+Goethe was certainly correct regarding the latter.
+Color is significant for all aspects of human existence.
 It makes the world tangible and accessible.
-We therefore track it down using empirical science, but also through introspective observation.
-An eternal problem to this day is the question of whether colors are secondary or primary properties of the environment.
+We therefore explore it through the methods of empirical science, but also through introspective observation.
+A perennial problem to this day is the question of whether colors are secondary or primary properties of the environment.

-Natural science tells us that matter and energy are primary properties of the environment – and colors are rather only wavelengths occurring in the brain.
-What is important, however, is that color is a central medium for understanding, perceiving and creating.
-It therefore has the same meaning as language.
-In other words, color is a culturally developed visual language.
-This means that we no longer just inhabit the world like animals and plants, but also shape our cultural space through visual sign systems.
-It is not tactile shapes, but the color coding that can be seen from a great distance that provides orientation in the urban space.
+Natural science tells us that matter and energy are primary properties of the environment—and colors are merely wavelengths that occur in the brain.
+What is important, however, is that color represents a central medium for understanding, perceiving, and creating.
+It thus has the same significance as language.
+Put another way, color is a visually symbolic language that has evolved culturally.
+This means that we no longer simply inhabit the world like animals and plants, but also shape our cultural space through visual sign systems.
+It is not tangible forms, but rather color codes recognizable from a great distance that provide orientation in urban space.
 Shapes of the same color merge before our eyes into indefinable masses.
-Bodies only stand out against their background and convey meaning to us when they contrast in color: Do we have a building, an entrance in front of us?
+Objects only stand out against their background and convey meaning to us when they contrast in color: Are we looking at a building, an entrance?
 Is it a public or private building?
-What is initially only a colour signal on the retina is organized into shapes and movements, into symbols that we only perceive through color.
-So color vision is more important to us than touching, smelling or licking.
-Goethe was a pioneer in understanding the great importance of color for our perception – the psychological aspect of his theory of color is his legacy.
+What is initially just a color signal on the retina organizes itself into shapes and movements—into symbols that we perceive only through color.
+Color vision is therefore more important to us than touching, smelling, or tasting.
+Goethe was a pioneer in understanding the profound significance of color for our perception—the psychological aspect of his theory of colors is his legacy.

 Today, more than 300 years after Newton’s prism experiments, which seemed like pure light torture to Goethe, we are less squeamish.
 We use modern scientific methods, e.g. neuroscientific methods.
 How and what are we actually researching today with these means?

-The systematic approach to color perception began with a certain understanding of light.
-Initially, there was the idea that we had an image of nature on our retina – this has been refuted.
-Our eyes have a very small center, the fovea centralis, which is structured like a funnel.
-This is where the photoreceptors are concentrated, in particular all the color cones, of which there are three types – sensitive to red, green and blue.
-And we see the world with these color cones lying alone in the center.
-The eyes move all the time.
-And within just 2 degrees of this field of vision, we can see sharply and in full color.
-The field of vision covers a total of 180 degrees – but we can rotate our neck by 45 degrees.
-We can consciously perceive 60 degrees.
-We perceive the periphery unconsciously and emotionally.
-But if we want to see something there, we have to turn around.
-In other words, we only see what interests us – and this is where colors become important.
-One of the results of recent research shows just how important they are: Tracking data streams in the brain shows that 60% of the brain is used for processing color signals.
+Axel Buether: The systematic approach to color perception began with a specific understanding of light.
+Initially, there was the idea that we had an image of nature projected onto our retinas—that has been disproved.
+Our eyes have a very small center, the fovea centralis, which is shaped like a funnel.
+This is where the photoreceptor cells are concentrated, particularly all the color cones, of which there are three types—sensitive to the red, green, and blue components.
+And it is with these color cones—located solely in the center—that we see the world.
+Our eyes are constantly moving as we do so.
+And within just 2 degrees of this visual field, we can see clearly and in full color.
+In total, the field of vision spans 180 degrees—to achieve this, we can turn our neck 45 degrees.
+Consciously, we can perceive 60 degrees.
+We perceive the periphery unconsciously and intuitively.
+But if we want to see something there, we have to turn our head.
+In other words, we see only what interests us—and this is where colors become important.
+Just how important they are is demonstrated by one of the findings of recent research: Tracking data flows in the brain shows that processing color signals accounts for 60% of the brain’s activity.

 What does this actually mean for colorblind people?

-People who are colorblind don’t see nothing, they just have an image with less information.
-To understand: We have 6 million cones and 120 million rods in the retina.
-Some people still deduce from this that the latter are more important.
-They are sensitive to light – but hardly important during the day, only at dusk and at night do they provide shades of gray.
-During the day we only use the cones, the rods are hardly active.
-Pure “black and white” images belong to the phases of twilight and night, whereas daytime images are composed of many millions of shades of color.
-We see white and gray when all three cone types are equally excited, which is why we always perceive colored shades of white and gray during the day.
-The impression of black is created by the absence of light or the lack of activity in the retina of our eyes.
-Bodies that completely absorb light appear black to us.
-Most black tones are created by strong contrasts in brightness, especially in the shadow zones of bodies and rooms.
-The cones of the colorblind person cannot receive or process color signals.
-The colorless room loses much of its depth, resolution and richness of detail.
-When calculating the ratio of the wavelengths red (long), green (medium) and blue (short), an exponentially increased spatial resolution is achieved, as each pixel point in the image can be distinguished not only by brightness gradations, but also by chromatic colors.
-So much more information can be derived from the spectrum of sunlight or artificial light – that is the color.
-Without colors, we would find it more difficult to orient ourselves, objects are less distinguishable from one another – and the possibilities for visual communication, for conveying thoughts and emotions and identity are also significantly reduced.
-That’s what color is for: orientation, identity, recognizing meanings and emotions, feeling comfortable in the world.
+Axel Buether: People who are colorblind don’t see nothing; they simply see an image with less information.
+To put it in perspective: We have 6 million cones and 120 million rods in the retina.
+Some people still conclude from this that the rods are more important.
+They are light-sensitive—but they’re hardly important during the day; they only provide shades of gray at twilight and at night.
+During the day, we rely solely on the cones; the rods are barely active.
+Pure “black-and-white images” belong to the twilight and nighttime, whereas daytime images are composed of many millions of shades of color.
+We see white and gray when all three types of cones are equally stimulated, which is why we always perceive white and gray tones with a color tint during the day.
+The impression of black arises from the absence of light or the lack of activity in the retina of our eyes.
+Objects that completely absorb light appear black to us.
+Most shades of black are formed by strong brightness contrasts, especially in the shadowed areas of objects and spaces.
+The cones of a color-blind person cannot receive or process color signals.
+The colorless space loses a great deal of depth, resolution, and detail.
+When calculating the ratio of the wavelengths of red (long), green (medium), blue (short), an exponentially increased spatial resolution results, since each pixel in the image can be distinguished not only by brightness gradations but also by distinct colors.
+This allows far more information to be derived from the spectrum of sunlight or artificial light—that is color.
+Without color at all, we would have a harder time orienting ourselves; objects would be less distinguishable from one another—and the possibilities for visual communication, for conveying thoughts, emotions, and identity, would be significantly reduced.
+That is what color is for: recognizing orientation, identity, meanings, and emotions, and feeling at ease in the world.

 So the role of color in interior design cannot be overestimated?